227WiKi/blog/README.md

 # About

 A backup site for 22/7 members' blogs.
-Includes Instagram backups and blod posts.
+Includes Instagram backups and blog posts.

 # Visit